michaelruocco/spring-boot-plugin-example/README.md

 ## Limitations

-* Plugin loader doesn't support beans with arguments, which means constructor autowiring cannot be used in plugins
+* Plugin loader doesn't support beans with constructor arguments, which means constructor autowiring cannot be used in plugins
 * Certificates would need to be configured in main service, plugin builders would need to request that they are added to application keystore